-LINK TAB FUNCTION Overview Use this screen to: • View read-only information about your NBG7815 • Configure WiFi settings • Change the brightness of your NBG7815's LED Diagnose Advanced Speed Test Use this screen to check the speed of the connection between your NBG7815 and the broadband modem/router.
+LINK TAB FUNCTION Overview Use this screen to: View read-only information about your NBG7815 Configure WiFi settings Change the brightness of your NBG7815's LED.
+Use RECHECK to see if your device is using the latest firmware.
+If not, use UPGRADE NOW to update the firmware to get the latest features, improvements, and bug fixes.
+Diagnose Advanced Speed Test Use this screen to check the speed of the connection between your NBG7815 and the broadband modem/router.
 Speed Test History Use this screen to view a summary of previous speed tests.